|Room Type||Private room|

 |Internet||Unlimited included in rent|

-The apartment is on the 15th floor and has great views extending from the Bolte bridge, across Port Phillip bay and over the City through to La Trobe Street and of course the marina.
-The location is convenient for access to the city and everywhere else as the tram stop (Free Tram Zone) for the No. 86, 70, 30 & 75 trams are at the doorstep.
-The building has an outdoor pool and gym, the apartment is secure and air conditioned with Foxtel and has two balconies.
+The apartment is on the 15th floor and has great views extending from the Bolte bridge, across Port Phillip bay and over the City through to La Trobe Street and of course the Marina.
+The location is convenient for access to the city and everywhere else as the tram stop (Free Tram Zone) for the No. 86, 70, 75 & City Circle trams are at the doorstep.
+The building has an outdoor pool and gym, the apartment is secure and air conditioned and has two balconies.
 No smoking allowed inside the home but okay on either balcony.

-My flatmate (Anne) keeps a quiet home, just she and her 3-year old miniature Poodle live here.
+My flatmates are Anne and Pedro.
+Both like to keep a quiet home.
+Anne has a 3-year old miniature Poodle.
 They are not home much as she has a store and works 7 days.
+Pedro works long hours as well.
 So we are looking for a responsible person.
-Laundry facilities are available (washing machine & dryer).
-The room on offer, along with the bathroom, is very private and away from the main bedroom and living area.
-Also, there is a powder room for guest use.
-The third bedroom is used for ironing and storage only.
+Laundry facilities are available (washing machine &dryer).
+The room on offer is very private and away from the main bedroom and living area.
+The bathroom will be shared with Pedro.
 There is a door that closes of the bathroom, second and third bedroom and laundry from the rest of the house which makes the space very private.
 This is not a party house.

-Move-in would be on 24 September, preferably in the evening, as that is when Anne will be at home.
-Move-out can be on 22 October at the latest, which is again a Saturday.
+Move-in would be on 1st October preferably as that is when Anne will be at home.
+Move-out can be negotiated as I am away for a month with possibility of extension up to 2 months.

-I am going away for 4 weeks to explore other side of the world, leaving on 23 September.
-Your flatmate (Anne) is 55 years old and lives alone with her pet Poodle, Harry.
-Over the last 6 years, she has enjoyed sharing her home with overseas students, travellers and professionals relocated to Melbourne for work.
-She works long hours and is not home very much.
-She takes Harry to work with her most days but occasionally he doesn't mind staying at home.
+I am going away for a month with possibility of extension up to 2 months.
+Your flatmates will be Anne and Pedro.
+Anne has a pet Poodle, Harry.
+Over the last 6 years, Anne has enjoyed sharing her home with overseas students, travelers and professionals relocated to Melbourne for work.
+Both work long hours and are not at home very much.
+Anne takes Harry to work with her most days but occasionally he doesn't mind staying at home.
 Harry is very friendly and loves company, he is placid and doesn't bark.
 If you let him, he will come to your room to hang out with you if she is not home.
 Of course you can close the door to the hallway to that part of the home so that he stays out.